How do I get my medical bills paid?

 If you find that a medical professional is asking you to come back multiple times a week for month after month and you are not getting better, consult with your primary care physician and ask for other recommendations.
 Insurance companies properly balk at paying for excessive treatments that do nothing for the patient’s condition.
 If you over-treat you may be left alone to pay such bills.
 If you suspect you are being over-treated by an unscrupulous medical provider, stop and consider your options.

 One of the ways to show the at-fault party’s insurance company that your claim’s stated injuries are valid is by quoting from your doctor’s medical records.
-Medical charts are written by doctors to document what your complaints are at each visit and what treatment was given.
+Medical charts are written by doctors to document what your conditions are at each visit and what treatment was given.
 These records help prove your injuries and document how these injuries have impacted your life.
 Doctors are trained to recognize and diagnose problems associated with injuries.
 Their observations will carry far more weight with the insurance company and jury than your word alone.
-Because of this, it is very important that you clearly communicate all of your complaints to your doctor at every visit.
+Because of this, it is very important that you clearly describe your condition to your doctor at every visit.
 Getting medical treatment from competent providers is essential for your recovery and will also establish your injury claim.

 There are several risks you should be aware of when seeking medical care after an injury.
 First, beware of any medical provider who claims to specialize in accidents.
 Insurance companies are skeptical of such a doctor’s conclusions.
 If your primary care physician takes the time to really know you, she will be able, better than anyone else, to see the difference in your condition before and after your injury.
 A competent and caring primary care physician can help guide your care by referring you to trusted specialists.
 Also, make sure your doctor listens to you and treats your injuries.
 Some doctors hate all lawsuits and will treat you poorly because you are making a claim.
 Such a doctor will probably not come to court to testify and a doctor with such an attitude probably will not provide the treatment you need.